Effortless Tai Chi Breathing: Step by Step Guide, Exercises & Techniques

 tai chi breathing guide techniques exercises

-When you are practising Tai Chi you may ask yourself: am I breathing correctly?
+When you are practicing Tai Chi, you may ask yourself, Am I breathing correctly?

-Proper breathing technique not only makes for more enjoyable Tai Chi practice, it can help you through stress, fatigue and challenging emotions.
+Proper breathing technique not only makes for more enjoyable Tai Chi practice, but it can also help you through stress, fatigue, and challenging emotions.
 An awareness of the breath connects us to the body and helps return us to balance.

 Qi: the breath of life